-Following the government’s announcement of a new national lockdown from Thursday 5 November, the buildings at The Red House will close to visitors.
+The Red House site is now closed and will reopen in Spring 2021.
 School visits to the site will resume when it is safe to do so.

 The Red House site is a unique resource for schools, and has won awards for its work with families, children and young people.
 We have a number of exciting Key Stage 1-2 education sessions, linking to all areas of the National Curriculum.
 Click on the packs below for further information about each session and how to book.